 Nasolacrimal duct obstruction is a common condition in which tear drainage to the nasolacrimal duct is partially or fully blocked from birth.
 Tears, mucous, and bacteria are not cleared from the eye in this condition.
 Most of the time, this condition will resolve by 1 year of age.
 If the condition doesn't resolve, your child may require a simple surgical procedure to correct it.
 Occasionally children need more than one surgery.

 Nystagmus is a rapid, shaking of the eyes.
 This can happen horizontally or vertically.
 There are several different types and causes of nystagmus.
-The condition start from birth or can be due to another eye disease such as cataracts, vision loss or a hereditary ocular disease.
+The condition starts from birth or can be due to another eye disease such as cataracts, vision loss or a hereditary ocular disease.
 Nystagmus can result in reduced vision.
 Some patients with nystagmus may also have a head turn or tilt in order to see better (also called a null point).
 Children with nystagmus may require glasses to improve vision or eye muscle surgery to help with their head position.
 All patients with nystagmus should have an evaluation by an ophthalmologist.

 Ptosis (drooping eyelids)